 Peerlkamp: ‘’The recovery time of a hacked OT system is many times greater than restoring a backup in the office environment.
 Semi-finished products can even have solidified while in a pipeline, so they will have to be replaced in the event of an attack.
 Due to the large losses when a production line is stopped, companies will be more likely to pay and will be willing to pay large sums for it.
 It is important to anticipate this and to put cybersecurity risks for operational processes high on the agenda of the management and to take appropriate measures as explained in, for example, IEC 62443.’’

 Community of Practice

-And when a sector is further along than the other, you can learn from each other’s successes.
+This way we can use and build upon each other’s expertise.
 For example, Secura has looked at all OT-related incidents in recent years and has made a trend analysis of techniques that hackers use to enter OT systems.
-This way others can arm themselves against these incidents. ‘’The community is growing thanks to the active role that HSD plays in this.
-HSD is now also looking at specific sectors such as horticulture and port companies.
-For the time being, there is still plenty to do in this area and in the Netherlands.”
+This way others can arm themselves against these incidents.
+HSD is now also looking at connecting the expertise of the CoP with specific sectors such as the horticulture.
+For the time being, there is still plenty to do in this area and in the Netherlands.

 Would you like to know more about the Community of Practice?
-Visit Security Insight.
+Visit our knowledge platform Security Insight.
 Here you will also find the latest OT Security trends and developments in the form of webinars, events, blogs, podcasts, and reports.